jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

 - Kerberos exploitation:
     - **Overpass the Hash**: alternative to the PtH attack, used when NTLM is disabled on the network (AKA pass the key)
-    - **Pass the Ticket**:in this attack, attackers attempt to harvest tickets held in the lsass.exe process
+    - **Pass the Ticket**: in this attack, attackers attempt to harvest tickets held in the lsass.exe process
     - **Silver Ticket**: a silver ticket uses the captured NTLM hash of a service account to create a ticket-granting service (TGS) ticket (the silver ticket grants the attacker all the privileges granted to the service account)
     - **Golden Ticket**: if an attacker obtains the hash of the Kerberos service account (KRBTGT), they can create tickets at will within Active Directory (this provides so much power it is referred to as having a golden ticket)
     - **Kerberos Brute-Force**: attackers use the Python script kerbrute.py on Linux, and Rubeus on Windows systems; tools can guess usernames and passwords